ksanu1998/starter-academic/content/authors/admin/_index.md

     url: https://www.cs.usc.edu

 # Short bio (displayed in user profile at end of posts)
-bio: I am a first year CS Master's student at the University of Southern California.
+bio: I am a first year Master of Science in Computer Science student at the University of Southern California.
 My research interests are chiefly Federated Learning, Statistical Machine Learning, Edge-Computing,  Edge-Accelerator Performance Characterization, Distributed and Stochastic Optimization.

 # Interests to show in About widget
 # interests: